tjcork/n8n-data-manager/readme.md

 - Ensure the n8n CLI tool is available in the container
 - Check that Docker permissions are sufficient on the host machine
 - Consider using a named volume for n8n persistent data

-## 📋 Changelog

-### v3.0.5 (Latest)
-- Fixed backup operations to work reliably with Alpine containers
-- Eliminated unbound variable errors in backup process
-- Updated documentation and improved error messaging

-### v3.0.4
-- Comprehensive fixes for backup functions and Alpine compatibility
-- Converted all boolean variables to use explicit string comparisons

-### v3.0.3
-- Added Alpine container compatibility fixes for file cleanup
-- Improved handling of temp files in containers

-### v3.0.2
-- Fixed remaining "command not found" errors

-### v3.0.1
-- Fixed file validation in restore function
-- Improved restore process reliability

-### v3.0.0
-- Emergency fix for restore functionality
-- Complete rewrite of the restore file handling for better reliability

-*   **Dependency/Access Errors:** Fails early if dependencies are missing or GitHub access checks fail.
-*   **Docker/Git Errors:** Reports errors from Docker or Git commands.
-*   **Restore Rollback:** During a restore, if the import process fails, the script automatically attempts to restore the data it backed up just before the restore started.
-If the rollback also fails, the pre-restore backup files are kept locally for manual recovery.

 ## 📜 Logging